Visit Puerto Rico for its Afro-Caribbean Influences

 Beaches

 There are several beaches just off the coastline of Loíza.
-Playa la Posita is a nice family-friendly beach with calming waters the whole family can enjoy.
+Playa la Posita is a nice, family-friendly beach with calming waters that the whole family can enjoy.
 A bit further down is Playa Aviones, named after the airplanes that are often seen and heard flying overhead.
-This beautiful stretch of beach livens up once the surfers and waves start coming out.
+This beautiful stretch of beach comes to life once the surfers and waves start coming out.

 Cuisine

-Many popular Puerto Rican dishes date back to African influences, including the well-known mofongo – made of deep-fried green plantains; bacalaitos – deep-fried codfish fritters; and pasteles.
+Many popular Puerto Rican dishes trace their origins to African influences, including the well-known mofongo (made of deep-fried green plantains), bacalaitos (deep-fried codfish fritters), and pasteles.
 It’s a traditional Puerto Rican dish made of masa (or dough), stuffed with meat, and wrapped up in a banana leaf, yum!
 Looking to try one of these savory dishes?
-El Burén de Lula, recognized by James Beard, is a small and immensely popular eatery for traditional Puerto Rican cuisine with an African twist.
-Another popular spot in Loíza is El Parrilla, a 60-year-old restaurant that serves creole flavored seafood and Puerto Rican mud crabs.
+El Burén de Lula, recognized by James Beard, is a small, immensely popular eatery serving traditional Puerto Rican cuisine with an African twist.
+Another popular spot in Loíza is El Parrilla, a 60-year-old restaurant that serves Creole-flavored seafood and Puerto Rican mud crabs.

 Culture (Dance/Music)